 Reading the private correspondence of a famous person can be reassuring (“I just knew she was like that in her real life!”), upsetting (“How awful he was!), even disorienting (“I never imagined anything like this.”)
-Reading T. S. Eliot’s letters—or at least those written between 1923-1925—could well stimulate...
+Reading T. S. Eliot’s letters—or at least those written between 1923-1925—could well...

-Alan Turing Albert Einstein Alfred Hitchcock Architecture Art Biology Blog Charles Darwin Charlie Chaplin Economics Einstein Ernest Hemingway Film freud Interview James Joyce Jane Austen John Maynard Keynes Karl Marx Kurt Gödel Le Corbusier Leonardo da Vinci Literature Logic Ludwig Wittgenstein Mathematics Music Napoleon Bonaparte Paul Dirac Philosophy Physics Podcast Poetry Politics Psychiatry Psychology René Descartes Review Sigmund Freud T.S.
+Alan Turing Albert Einstein Alfred Hitchcock Architecture Art Biology Blog Charles Darwin Charlie Chaplin Economics Einstein Ernest Hemingway Film freud Interview James Joyce Jane Austen John Maynard Keynes Karl Marx Kurt Gödel Le Corbusier Leonardo da Vinci Literature Logic Ludwig Wittgenstein Mathematics Music Napoleon Bonaparte Paul Dirac Philosophy Physics Podcast Poetry Politics Psychiatry Psychology René Descartes Review shakespeare Sigmund Freud T.S.
 Eliot Video W.B.
 Yeats William Faulkner William Shakespeare